 Continence Nurses are qualified nurses who have received specialist training to enable them to provide high quality care for people living with bladder and bowel problems.

 If you have continence problems please do not be embarrassed to seek medical help.
-Incontinence can affect both men and women of any age and it is estimated that 3–6 million people in the UK are living with some degree of urinary incontinence.
-It is also estimated that 1 in 10 people will be affected by bowel incontinence at some point in their lives.
+Bladder and bowel problems can affect both men and women of any age.
+It is estimated that 3–6 million people in the UK are living with some degree of bladder problem and 1 in 10 people will be affected by bowel problems at some point in their lives.

-Incontinence does become more common with age and is more likely to affect women than men.
-However the symptoms of incontinence can be improved, and sometimes cured, using simple methods.
+Incontinence can become more common with age and is more likely to affect women than men.
+However symptoms can be improved, and sometimes cured, using simple methods.
 Your treatment plan will be tailored to your specific needs and your Continence Nurse will support and advise you throughout.

 What our patients say about us:

 The continence nurse was very pleasant, helpful efficient.
 She settled any worries and gave me confidence that if I followed the exercise routine advice my condition would improve.
 Her treatment was very thorough professional.

 Tel: 01946 68643 Hilltop Heights London Road Carlisle CA1 2NS

 From 1 April 2018 community services in South Cumbria are provided by University Hospitals of Morecambe Bay NHS Foundation Trust.